MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/naming-guidelines-extensions.md

 ## Naming fields, field groups, indexes, relations, and metadata elements added in extensions

 Fields, field groups, indexes, relations, and metadata elements added in extensions must have a name that is unique across both the element that is being extended and other extension elements.
 Therefore, **these artifacts should include a prefix** that minimizes the risk of conflicts across models.
-In addition these artifacts should have clear terms and abbreviations so they can be easily understood.
+In addition, these artifacts should have clear terms and abbreviations so that they can be easily understood.

 + Include a prefix, term, or abbreviation at the beginning of the name of the metadata node.
 For example, an approving worker foreign key field is added as part of a table extension, and **WHS** is one of prefixes that are dedicated to other elements in the hosting model.
 In this case, the field might be named **WHSApprovingWorker**.